Deep thermalization under charge-conserving quantum dynamics: Projected ensemble of a random -symmetric state

 The proof of this theorem is technical but straightforward, and left to Appendix~\ref{app:thm1}.
 We quickly sketch the logic here: first, we show that on average over input states $\ket{\Psi}$, the projected ensemble is the direct sum ensemble.
 Second, we show that the projected ensemble is Lifshitz continuous, and thus (by Levy's lemma~\cite{ledoux_concentration_2001}) it concentrates around this expected value with high probability in the limit of large bath size.

-Thus, we see from this simple example the role of symmetries in endowing the limiting projected ensemble of a random symmetric state with more structure than just a featureless Haar distribution over the full Hilbert space: the system becomes Haar random within individual charge sectors.
-However, the fact that the direct sum ensemble should emerge in this case is to be expected, and a more interesting question arises when considering initial states with non-definite charge, as well as general measurement bases, as described in Sec.~\ref{sec:review}.
+Thus, we see from this simple example how symmetries can endow the limiting form of the projected ensemble with more structure than just a featureless Haar distribution over the full Hilbert space.
+However, the emergence of the `direct sum' ensemble in this case is to be expected; a more interesting question arises when considering initial states with non-definite charge, as well as general measurement bases.
+We address this more general question in the following.